Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?

 \subsection{Obedience Levels}

-To provide a rigorous framework for evaluating generative systems, we propose a grading system of AI Obedience standard.
+To provide a rigorous framework for evaluating generative systems, we propose a grading system of the AI Obedience standard.
 This hierarchy characterizes the transition from probabilistic approximation to deterministic execution, centered on the model's ability to govern its generative priors.
 Intuitive examples can be seen in Fig.~\ref{fig:obedience_levels}.

 \begin{enumerate}[label=\textbf{Level \arabic*: }, wide=0pt, leftmargin=0pt, labelsep=0.3em, itemsep=0.6em, start=0] \item \textbf{Non-Obedience} \\ The model ignores the user's intent.
 Whether the instruction is general or specific, the model follows only its internal training data and fails to acknowledge the prompt. \begin{itemize}[label=$\diamond$] \item \textit{Criterion:} When the instruction is general or ambiguous, the model ignores the prompt's constraints and produces unrelated output. \end{itemize}